 where $r$ is the total number of lines connecting the adjacent sites $i$ and $j$, and $n_i$ is the number of lines where $i$ is the final site.
 Since each spin $\sigma_i$ assumes values $\pm1$, we have a null sum unless all $n_1, n_2, \ldots$ are even numbers, which implies all closed loops $P$ of the lattice as in Figure \ref{fig:high-temp}.
 Hence, the partition function is

 On the other hand, at low temperatures, the spins tend to align one with another.
-Taking the dual lattice, the border between antiparallel spins form loops $P_D$, and the partition function is given by
+Taking the dual lattice, the border between antiparallel spins forms loops $P_D$, and the partition function is given by

 where the contribution of all spins down has been factored out of the sum.

 The two phases are indeed dual to each other

 where we identify